Take Steps To Avoid Double Taxation

 In many cases, the election of S corporation status does not create any major, immediate tax consequences.
 But, since, in general, the shareholders of an S corporation are taxable on the income of the S corporation, the tax-compliance burden may be increased.
 Each shareholder may be required to file individual tax returns and pay individual tax and estimated tax in each state in which the S corporation does business.

 If your company is interested in reviewing its corporate structure, speaking with a business-tax professional will help you understand your circumstance and whether your business could qualify for S status.
 In each case, there are additional concerns that have to be address to determine whether or not electing to be an S corporation is appropriate.
-The attorneys of Allen Wellman McNew Harvey, LLP have extensive business and tax law experience and would be happy to consult with you regarding your corporate structure concerns.
+The attorneys of Allen Wellman Harvey Keyes Cooley, LLP have extensive business and tax law experience and would be happy to consult with you regarding your corporate structure concerns.